Background mask

 Fancy a safari in Kenya?

 Can you already picture yourself, cruising the Kenyan savannah?
 Relaxing under a palm tree on the endless white beaches?
 Kenya has many highlights and promises unforgettable memories.
-Take a look at our Kenya Safari’s to know what the possibilities are for your Africa Safari.
+Take a look at our Kenya Safaris to know what the possibilities are for your Africa safari.
 These itineraries are carefully planned by us to allow you to have the best experience in the given time.
 It’s also possible to discuss your personal wishes, or to plan your trip exactly to your wishes with advice from our travel consultants.
 Also if you have specific questions, you are welcome to contact us so we can inform you about all the possibilities!